Adriano-7/Packman/docs/README.md

 >> - [GUI](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/main/src/main/java/ldts/pacman/gui/GUI.java)
 >> - [LanternaGUI](https://github.com/FEUP-LDTS-2022/project-l04gr03/blob/main/src/main/java/ldts/pacman/gui/LanternaGUI.java)
 >>
->> The client in the picture is a denotation for all the classes that use the GUI
+>> The client in the picture is a denotation for all the classes that use the GUI (mostly Viewer classes)
 >>
 >>**Consequences**\
 >>Promotes replaceability (in this case, of Lanterna with another external library to draw things) and promotes SRP, since only the LanternaGUI is concerned with how exactly to draw things with Lanterna and not each of the Viewers (e.g. the viewers don't have to be concerned with the existence of a screen or TextGraphics)

+>> ### Monster States
 >>**Problem in Context**\
->>Monsters could have different ways of moving and the controller needs to know how to move them.
+>>Monsters can have different behaviours, including different ways of moving, and the controller needs to know how to treat and move them.
-> There is the possibility of using a switch-case and determining the way they move that way, depending on flags in monster.
+> There is the possibility of using a switch-case and determining the way their behaviour that way, depending on flags in monster.
-> However, that disrespects the OCP and is not a good solution.
+> However, that disrespects the OCP and is definitely not a good solution.
 >>
 >>**The Pattern**\
->>We have used the **Factory Method** pattern to return the way the monsters move to the controller (and also the color of the monster).
+>>We have used the **State** pattern to define the state/behaviour of the monsters.
+> In fact, the monster abstract class has a MonsterState field that can be changed throughout the game, and can be accessed by the controller and the viewer.
+> Different monster states have different ways of moving and different drawing characters, meaning different ways of drawing them.
+> The states can change the monster state themselves, or they could be changed by an outside entity, such as the PacmanController when Pacman collects a powerUp.

+>>**Implementation**
+>> [INTRODUCE IMAGE HERE]
+>> The UML state diagram for the MonsterStates is presented here:
+>> [INTRODUCE IMAGE HERE]
+>> These classes can be found in the following links:
+>> [INTRODUCE LINKS HERE]

+>>**Consequences**
+> This pattern allows us to change the monster behaviour (state) during runtime, and we've avoided scattered conditional logic.
+> Another benefit is making these state transitions explicit.

+FACTORY METHOD EXPLANATION (use somewhere else?)
 > The abstract Class Monster knows it has to return a way to move (an abstract MovementStrategy).
 > It does not know, however, which concrete implementation to return.
 Therefore, by using this pattern, we delegate the choice of the MovementStrategy to the subclasses of Monster.
 > Only those will (know to) specify the concrete specification (e.g. RandomMovement)

 >>
 >>**Implementation**
 >>